Yandex Cloud

 Where:

 • enable_ip_url_signing: Optional parameter, true or false.
 It restricts access to the CDN resource by IP address.
-The trusted IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a signed URL.
+The trusted IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a pre-signed URL.
 If the parameter is not set, file access will be allowed from any IP address.

-For more information about the yandex_cdn_resource parameters in Terraform, see the provider documentation.
+For more information about the yandex_cdn_resource properties in Terraform, see the provider documentation.

 2. Apply the changes:

-1. In the terminal, change to the folder where you edited the configuration file.
+1. In the terminal, go to the directory where you edited the configuration file.

-2. Make sure the configuration file is correct using the command:
+2. Make sure the configuration file is correct using this command:

 terraform validate

-If the configuration is correct, the following message is returned:
+If the configuration is correct, you will get this message:

 Success!
 The configuration is valid.

-3. Run the command:
+3. Run this command:

 terraform plan

-The terminal will display a list of resources with parameters.
-No changes are made at this step.
-If the configuration contains errors, Terraform will point them out.
+You will see a detailed list of resources.
+No changes will be made at this step.
+If the configuration contains any errors, Terraform will show them.

-4. Apply the configuration changes:
+4. Apply the changes:

 terraform apply